UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 ![](DeconICA_introduction_files/figure-html/unnamed-chunk-83-1.png)<!-- -->

 We can observe that the highest correlation is with IC4 0.44 but  IC1: 0.28 is close as well.
-These two components may represent two diffrent types of functions or cells reated to muscles.
+These two components may represent two different types of functions or cells reated to muscles.

 However, if we look at IMMUNE metagene, we can select one strongly correlated component: IC9, Pearson correlation coefficient equal to 0.73.